Find Affordable College Courses

 West Lafayette, IN

-Purdue University - Main Campus ranked #19 on this year’s Best Engineering Technologies Schools list.
-Purdue is a very large public school located in the small city of West Lafayette.
+Purdue University - Main Campus did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #19 on the list.
+Purdue is a very large public school located in the city of West Lafayette.

 On average, engineering tech graduates from Purdue take out $21,921 in student loans while working on their degree.
 This translates to an average monthly loan payment of $281, based on a 10-year repayment plan.

-Illinois State University ranked #20 on this year’s Best Engineering Technologies Schools list.
-Located in the suburb of Normal, Illinois State is a public school with a fairly large student population.
+Illinois State University landed the #20 spot in the 2023 rankings for the best engineering technologies programs.
+Located in the medium-sized suburb of Normal, Illinois State is a public college with a fairly large student population.

 On average, engineering tech graduates from Illinois State take out $19,066 in student loans while working on their degree.

-Full Engineering Technologies at Illinois State University Report
+Read full report on Engineering Technologies at Illinois State University

 #21